MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxmakernodenames.md

 ---

 # required metadata
-title: "rxMakeRNodeNames function (RevoScaleR) | Microsoft Docs"
+title: "rxMakeRNodeNames function (RevoScaleR) "
 description: " Converts valid computer names into valid R variable names.
 Should only be used when you want to guarantee that host  names are usable as variable names. "
 keywords: "(RevoScaleR), rxMakeRNodeNames, IO"
 author: "heidisteen"